ARTIST BIO

 Artist Statement

-My process also involves gathering fragments connected to the environments I’m examining—such as print ephemera, maps, historical photography, field recordings—and layering them into my work.
+Later, I honed my practice through place-based artmaking, where explicit references and imagery from the subject environment became integral to the expression and experience of my work.
+Here, my creative process evolved, and I began gathering fragments connected to the chosen environments, such as print ephemera, maps, historical photography, and field recordings, and layering them into my work.
 This allows me to weave historical, cartographical, and personal contexts together, which in turns allows for a richer understanding of how an environment is interwoven with our bodies.

 Paige Smith acknowledges and is grateful for the support of the Social Sciences and Humanities Research Council of Canada, the British Columbia Arts Council, and the Region of Waterloo Arts Fund.